VictorButoi/MarkovText/README.md

 For example, the following creates 5 generated text sentences with each one having a maximum of 20 words (if the end of sentence is found, then it will only go up to that last word)
 <BR><code>python genMarkovText.py -w 20 -n 5 -d homerdict.txt </code>

+<H1> Credits </H1>
 Special thanks to Pubs Abayasiri for open sourcing their code and making this as easy as possible!
+Also thank you to MIT for having an online resource with the entire Homer series that required only specific preprocessing.